Introduction: Understanding Ontario Used Car Taxes

 If the buyer is a Status Indian and the vehicle is delivered and registered on a reserve:

-You’ll need to present a Certificate of Indian Status and documents showing delivery on reserve land.
+You’ll need to provide a Certificate of Indian Status and proof that the vehicle was delivered and registered on reserve land.

 Diplomatic and Government Exemptions